Matroid Secretary via Labeling Schemes: Preliminaries

-In this paper, we consider a more general setting called the {\it ordinal MSP}.
-Here, instead of a weight function, a total order, referred to as the {\it value order}, is given on the elements of the matroid and denoted by $\succ$.
+In this work, we consider the general ordinal setting for MSP, i.e., instead of a weight function, a total order is given on the elements of the matroid and denoted by $\succ$.
 Note that, by the greedy algorithm, any subset $S \subseteq E$ admits a unique independent set that is lexicographically maximal with respect to $\succ$, which we denote by $\OPT(S)$.
 Upon the arrival of a new element $e$, its relative rank is revealed by comparing it with the elements that have already arrived.
 An algorithm $\ALG$ selecting a (random) set $S$ is said to be {\it $\alpha$-probability-competitive} if every element of $\OPT(E)$, the lexicographically maximal independent set of $E$ with respect to $\succ$, is included in $S$ with probability at least $\alpha$.
 The elements in $\OPT(E)$ are referred to as \textit{optimal elements}.